 How Much Does it Cost to Eat Snake in Vietnam?

 But you won’t just get the snake.
 That cost covers 10+ different delicious dishes that are prepared using all parts of the snake – including the bones and organs.
 You’ll also get all the rice wine and beer you can drink.
-Bottled water, coffee, and tea is also included in the price.
+Bottled water, coffee, and tea are also included in the price.

 Killing and Cooking the Snake